singingwolfboy/netlify-home/_posts/2016-01-12-a-step-by-step-punch-on-netlify.md

 Easy enough.
 The `punch setup` command will setup a site at the present location, with the name `my-punch-site` (substitute with your own site name).

-Please note that punch installs into a directory named `default`, so that you will find it in `/my-punch-site/default/`.
+Please note that Punch installs into a directory named `default`, so that you will find it in `/my-punch-site/default/`.

 *You might want to keep the terminal window open between steps for your own convenience*